psychoinformatics-de/rdm-course/_episodes/91-branching.md

 Lets rewind and consider a slight complexity: After we started working on tuning the processing pipeline, the old graduate student called.
 They apologized for the state of the script and urged us to change the absolute paths to relative paths - else it would never run for us.

 How do we handle this?
-The change needs to go into the default branch because it is important, but it should not be a part of ``preproc``, as this branch shall be transparently dedicated only to tuning and performing the preprocessing.
+The change needs to go into the default branch because it is important, yet in a proper branching workflow we ideally would't commit directly to the default branch.
+We also don't want to add it only to ``preproc`` because we're not sure if we're going to keep that branches changes eventually, and other preprocessing flavours would need to have the fix as well.
+Also, this branch shall be transparently dedicated only to tuning and performing the preprocessing.
-We could add it straight to `main`, but we can also keep the branching workflow and perform the change on a new branch (`fix-paths`) that we then merge:
+Thus, in line with the branching workflow, we commit the change on a new branch (`fix-paths`) that we then merge into `main`.

 <table>